Date(s) - Friday, May 3, 2019

 - Lunch at this program will be available for individual order and purchase from 49th State Brewing Co.
 If you wish to do so, plan on arriving early to ensure you receive your meal by the end of the program.

-Complimentary parking is available in nearby EasyPark Alaska lots for individuals who preregister online by the September 6th deadline to attend this program.
+Complimentary parking is available in nearby EasyPark Alaska lots for individuals who preregister online by midnight on the day before to attend this program.
 Successful registrants will receive an email the day before to the program with parking details.

 High school and full-time college students who register in advance receive complimentary admission and a voucher for a lunch item of their choosing thanks to the generous support of BP.